MicrosoftDocs/fabric-docs/docs/enterprise/optimize-capacity.md

 > [!TIP]
 > It's always a good strategy to start small and then gradually increase the size as necessary.

-## Manage capacities
+## Monitor capacities

 You should monitor utilization to get the most out of your capacities.
 Foremost, it's important to understand that Fabric operations are either _interactive_ or _background_.
 For example, DAX queries from a Power BI report are on-demand requests that are interactive operations, while semantic model refreshes are background operations.
 For more information about operations and how they consume resources within Fabric, see [Fabric operations](fabric-operations.md).

-Throttling can occur due to numerous or long-running interactive operations.
+Monitoring can reveal to you that throttling is taking place.
+Throttling can happen when there are numerous or long-running interactive operations.
 Typically, background operations related to SQL and Spark experiences are smoothed, meaning they're spread out over a 24-hour period.
-Smoothing reduces the likelihood of throttling (although throttling can still occur).

-Smoothing is how usage is allocated against limits, but it's independent of the execution of jobs.
-Smoothing doesn't change performance, it just spreads the accounting for consumed compute over a longer period, so that a larger SKU isn't needed to handle the peak compute.

 The [Fabric Capacity Metrics App](metrics-app.md) is the best way to monitor and visualize recent utilization.
 The app breaks down to item type (semantic model, notebook, pipeline, and others), and helps you to identify items or operations that use high levels of compute (so that they can be [optimized](#compute-optimization-by-fabric-experience)).